 The Auditor of State (AOS) encourages local governments and other recipients of ARP funds to consult with their legal counsel as they plan to utilize ARP funds, given the recent enactment of ARP and yet to be issued guidance from pertinent federal agencies regarding the administration of ARP programs.
-Additionally, just as with the CARES Act funds, the AOS recommends that each government entity accepting ARP funds clearly document their rational for each expenditure of ARP funds, ideally through legislation passed by the entity's legislative body explaining how the expenditure meets the legal requirements of ARP.
+Additionally, just as with the CARES Act funds, the AOS recommends that each government entity accepting ARP funds clearly document their rationale for each expenditure of ARP funds, ideally through legislation adopted by the entity's legislative body explaining how the expenditure meets the legal requirements of ARP.
 To aid in our future audit work, we also ask that each expenditure be carefully tracked and documented.
-Finally, recall that these federal funds are one time funds and that entities should not build these amounts into projects or programs that require a long term source of revenue.
+Finally, recall that these federal funds are one time short term funds and that entities should not build these amounts into projects, programs, or operations that require a long term source of revenue beyond the ARP funding period.
 The AOS will endeavor to bring what clarity it can to local governments as new information becomes available from the federal government agencies administering ARP programs.